IBM/db2whmigratetocos/README.md

 Required before installing the tool

--   Python3.9+ and PIP being available in the Virtual Machine
+-   Requires Python 3.9+ and PIP to install the wheel file
+-   Working yum repository connections, Db2whmigratetocos installs dependencies using yum - Unix-ODBC and Python-devel
 -   Hostname for the corresponding Db2 warehouse instance
 -   Root user privileges for the Virtual machine

--   db2inst1 and the instance password for the corresponding Db2 warehouse instance
+-   User_id with SYSADM  and the password for the corresponding Db2 warehouse instance

 **Setting up the Db2whmigratetocos:**